Florida State vs. Boston College odds, prediction: 2026 college basketball picks for Feb. 17 from proven model

 An ACC matchup on Tuesday's college basketball schedule has the Boston College Eagles visiting the Florida State Seminoles.
 Boston College (9-16, 2-10 ACC) has lost six games in a row, most recently an 86-75 Saturday defeat to Cal.
 FSU (12-13, 5-7 ACC) has won four of its last five and is coming off a 23-point Saturday victory over Virginia Tech.
 The all-time series between the two is even at 12-12.

 Tipoff is at 6 p.m.
 ET from the Tucker Center in Tallahassee, Fla.
-BC prevailed 77-76 when these programs last met a year ago.
-The Seminoles are 11.5-point favorites in the latest Boston College vs. Florida State odds from DraftKings Sportsbook, while the over/under for total points scored is 148.
+The Seminoles are 12.5-point favorites in the latest Boston College vs. Florida State odds from DraftKings Sportsbook, while the over/under for total points scored is 147.5.
 Before making any Florida State vs. Boston College picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: